MrKirilsReinke/1.1.-HTML-CSS/README.md

 ## Description

-The project consists of an HTML file (`index.html`) and a CSS file (`index.scss`) that, when used together, define the structure, content, and styling of a website.
+The project consists of an HTML file (`index.html`) and a CSS file (`styles.scss`) that, when used together, define the structure, content, and styling of a website.

 ## Table of Contents